Endometriosis Ultrasound

 A note from Cleveland Clinic

-An endometrial ultrasound can get you one step closer to experiencing relief from your endometriosis symptoms.
+An endometriosis ultrasound can get you one step closer to experiencing relief from your endometriosis symptoms.
 Ultrasounds are safe, quick and effective when it comes to revealing signs of endometriosis.
-They can help your provider decide that endometriosis is the likely cause of your pain and discomfort, without you having to go through surgery.
+They can help your provider decide that endometriosis is possibly causing your pain and discomfort.
+Then, they use that information to determine what’s next for your care.
+The only definitive way to diagnose endometriosis is by a laparoscopy.

 Medically Reviewed